dddappp/aptos-blog-example/README.md

 ### Initialize the On-chain Contracts

-We will use Rooch CLI and other command line tools (`curl`, `jq`) to test the published contracts below.
+We will use Aptos CLI and other command line tools (`curl`, `jq`) to test the published contracts below.

 Use `aptos move run` command to submit a transaction and initialize the contract: